myanonapps/DownloaderForReddit/README.md

+# WARNING
+WARNING: This is not the "official" version of 'Downloader for Reddit'.
+This fork has been:
+- upgraded to Python 3.12
+- upgraded to PyQt6
+- updated to work on linux
+- updated to load Reddit archive json
+- partially linted
+- troubleshooted for various problems
+- modified for personal preferences

+It is not fully working at this time

 # Downloader For Reddit
-**WARNING: This is not the "official" version of 'Downloader for Reddit'.
-This has been upgraded to Python 3.12 and PyQt6.
-It is also been modified for personal preference.
-It is not fully working at this time**

 Downloader for Reddit is a GUI application for downloading content, self text, and comments submitted to reddit.
 It has many advanced features and customizable settings to extract only content that you want and avoid duplicate